 Adventures in Outdoor Education is a blend of Outdoor Education skills and experiences with an inquiry based approach to Science 10.
 Taking advantage of good weather in a double block the cohort experience will engage students in the environment around them.
 Reinforcing scientific learning through the lens of becoming comfortable in many aspects of the outdoors.
 Tunnel through the molecular mysteries of the snow and paddle through genetically diverse waters.
 Students must be willing and interested in challenging themselves outdoor to enrich their learning experience.

-Contains additional costs for potential course activities that can be offset by fundraising opportunities through the program.
+\Contains additional costs for potential course activities

 Science for Citizens 11